Departmental Learning Goals

 - The ability to plan and successfully produce spoken and written presentations.

 One additional goal of the language programs in EALAC is to give students the tools to pursue their language study beyond the classroom and beyond graduation.
 The East Asian languages are among the most difficult for monolingual English speakers to achieve fluency in.
-Written Chinese and Japanese take a particularly long time.
+Written Chinese, Japanese, and Korean take a particularly long time.
 Even for the most accomplished non-native students, language learning is not over with three or four years in the classroom.
 A large percentage of students who pass through courses in Georgetown EALAC go on to live and work in East Asia or to pursue further study involving East Asian languages.
 The program seeks to equip these students with the linguistic and intellectual foundations to flourish and continue to develop in whatever East Asian professional or academic environment they enter after graduation.

 Cultural Learning Goals

 The program’s overall goals for cultural learning include the following:

 - General knowledge of classical traditions and contemporary cultures of East Asia in all facets, including new media and popular culture as well as history, religious traditions, major works of the literary canon and writing on social issues.
 The introductory course East Asia: Texts and Contexts and the range of electives are the primary vehicles in the curriculum for this cultural component of the majors.